mjoslyn/datocms-plugin-full-preview-links/README.md

 1. URL prefix of your site is required.
 2. Develop URL prefix of your test develop site is optional.
+3. Alias for Model, which will be used instead of `Model ID` is optional.

 The full preview links are created from `[URL prefix][locale][Model ID][slug]` and look like **https://sitename.netlify.com/en/advice/first-advice**